klist1337/recruit24_app/README.md

 $ ng build
 $ ng serve -c production
 ```
-see the app at localhost:4200 in your browser
+See the app at localhost:4200 in your browser